toothache is pain that you feel in or around your tooth. Most often, toothache

 Rare Causes of Referred Pain Toothaches

-Toothaches usually require medical treatment.
+usually require medical treatment.
 Home treatment may temporarily relieve your

 doctor may treat sinusitis with antibiotics or decongestant medications.
 In

 Treatment for Trigeminal Neuralgia and Occipital Neuralgia